burgaslab/lab-pi/README.md

 *a very minimalistic app to control the RPi outputs using a web browser*
   * garage or front door
   * heating appliances
   the app uses go routines and it is non blocking so you can control different pins with different delays and trigger options

 ### Download and run the [latest release](../../releases)
- it is single executable binary so **no dependancies** just download and run - quick and efective :thumbsup:
+ it is single executable binary so **no dependancies** just download and run - quick and effective :thumbsup:
+ *tested with RPi-Zero but should also work with Pi-3 when you download the `rpi-web-control-pi-3` version*

 ### Usage
    ```go